-Working cooperatively with P–12 schools and the community, faculty of the Alaska College of Education at the University of Alaska Southeast identify, prepare and strengthen effective teachers for sustained contributions to the education profession in rural and urban settings in Alaska and the nation.
+Working cooperatively with P–12 schools and the community, faculty of the School of Education at the University of Alaska Southeast identify, prepare and strengthen effective teachers for sustained contributions to the education profession in rural and urban settings in Alaska and the nation.

 Message from the Director

-In this most unusual of years, on behalf of the faculty and staff, I am pleased to welcome you to the Alaska College of Education’s website.
+I am pleased to welcome you to the School of Education’s website.
 I trust that the site’s pages will provide you with the information you are seeking.

 The UAS School of Education offers initial licensure and advanced programs for students across Alaska.
 We accommodate our students through online courses and offer an intensive summer session for three of our programs.
 With an emphasis on the clinical phase of preparation, our students spend a great deal of time observing and teaching in schools under close supervision by faculty both in person and through remote video observation.
 Our faculty has a variety of experiences and research activities in Alaska’s schools to guide their teaching.
 We are proud that each year, school principals across Alaska rate our graduates as being well-prepared for their teaching positions.

-Alaska is unlike any state in the nation and this uniqueness is reflected in our programs that reflect our four core beliefs: equity and diversity, community, reflection and inquiry,and Yaakoosgé.
-Yaakoosgé is a Tlingit word that comes from a verb, which means “to be intelligent” The root word ge’ is a verb root that means “understand, comprehend,” yaa- has to do with mental activity and koo, is a prefix that has to do with a given space.
-The choice of this Tlingit word to capture these components of learning is to recognize the unit’s emphasis on preparing teachers to work with Alaska Native students.
-We strongly believe that all our candidates must have a good understanding of the limitations of Western education on our state’s Indigenous students and how to use this understanding to avoid repeating these limitations.
+Alaska is unlike any state in the nation and this uniqueness is reflected in our programs that reflect our four core beliefs: equity and diversity, community, reflection and inquiry, and Yaakoosgé.
+Yaakoosgé is a Tlingit word that comes from a verb, which means “to be intelligent”.
+The choice of this Tlingit word is to recognize the unit’s emphasis on preparing teachers to work with Alaska Native students.
+We strongly believe that all our candidates must have a good understanding of the limitations of Western education on our state’s Indigenous students and learn how to use this understanding to avoid repeating these limitations.